FoilNetwork/Foil-Network/readme.md

 # Hiring

 We are hiring developers, support people, and production engineers all the time.
-If you're interested, please write to us <info@erachain.org>
+If you're interested, please write to us <info@foil.network>

 # 📝 Licence

-ErachainBP server is licensed under the aGPL v3.
+Foil-Network server is licensed under the aGPL v3.